marlsrobo/trains/Trains/Planning/remote.md

 ## Explanation
 The new components in this diagram are the ProxyPlayer, the Client, and the Server.

-The Client is a customer of our company, and has implemented a player that they would like to
+The Client is a customer of our company, and has implemented a player that they would like to have participate in a tournament.
+They are responsible for initiating the connection with the server, and should respond to all further communication according to the above diagram and JSON formats.
+If they do not, they will be removed from the tournament.

-The Server
+The Server is responsible for accepting connections from Clients, and starting the tournament when it is appropriate.

-The ProxyPlayer is responsible for sending and re
+The ProxyPlayer is responsible for sending and receiving messages between the Tournament Manager and Client, and Referee and Client.
+It will implement the Player interface defined in player-interface.md and manager-player-interface.md, as well as the Remote-Proxy pattern with the connection to the Client.
+Each method in the ProxyPlayer will send and receive data to the Client in the JSON format defined above.
+The ProxyPlayer is responsible for reporting a timeout if the Client takes too long to respond to a message.
+It is also responsible for checking that the JSON responses from the Client are well-formed, but not that they are valid.